skinwalker3654/mini-vm/README.md

 1. it uses at&t like syntax without the suffixes
 2. it has build in assembler and byte_code executer

-im gonna add more instructions + the maroin interpreter from my other projects BUT it will now be a  compiler for the custom assembly language i have build on this project so the marion language can be cross-platoform like java VM but light in the future.
+im gonna add more instructions + the marion interpreter from my other projects BUT it will now be a compiler for the custom assembly language i have build on this project so the marion language can be cross-platform like the java VM but lighter.
+In the future.
 # mini-vm